You may find more results for this query on our sister sites: GenomeWeb and Precision Oncology News.

-The firm intends to use the net proceeds and available cash to redeem its outstanding 5.25 percent senior notes due 2022 in the amount of $1 billion.
+Hologic intends to use the proceeds of the offering and available cash to refinance its existing 4.375 percent senior unsecured notes due in 2025.

 The company said that dried blood-spot sampling improves access to HIV diagnostic testing and care, particularly among HIV-infected people living in remote areas.

 The company plans to use the funds for general corporate purposes, including, together with cash on hand, to repay borrowings under its term loan facility.

 The company said that it expects to use the funds for general corporate purposes including the repayment of existing senior notes due 2021.

 The firm anticipates using the proceeds for working capital and general corporate purposes, and to pay the net cost of convertible-note hedge transactions.

 The company said it intends to use the proceeds for general corporate purposes and to repay borrowings under its term loan facility.

 The notes will be sold at an initial effective conversion price of about $38.79 per share, approximately a 30 percent premium to Monday's $29.84 per share closing price.